Kenneth-lekeanyi/CI-CI-Pipeline-Jenkins-Prometheus-Grafana/README.md

 - it fails because of these:
 1)	Insert monitoring in the ***EC2 instance.tf*** to fix the monitoring issue
 2)	Also it complained that we optimize **EBS**.
 So also insect EBS optimized in your **EC2 instance.tf** as well
-3)	Ensure EBS values is encrypt as well to fix it further
+3)	Ensure EBS values is encrypted as well to fix it further

-Now change your directory by getting into the Airbnb-infra.
-So do Cd Airbnb-infrastructure “enter”
+- Now change your directory by getting into the Airbnb-infra.
+So do `Cd Airbnb-infrastructure`
 -	Now run the git commands to add it.
-So do git add.
+So do
+  - `git add .`
-Git command-m “scan fix for Best practices”
+  - `git commit -m “scan fix for Best practices”`
-Git push
+  - `git push`
+  -
--	Now go to Jenkins and click on “build now”again.
+-	Now go to Jenkins and click on “**build now**” again.
-It fails again
+- It fails again
+-
-So to fix it we can skip it since it is not a major thing.
+- So to fix it we can skip it since it is not a major thing.
-Insert the skip-check according to the recommendtions of the logs.
+- Insert the skip-check according to the recommendtions of the logs.
+-
-Note; the skip—check CKV-AWS=79 that you see in the script will differ from your own scenario.So the checker will display done logs,follow It to get your own –skip.check. some person will have 2 things to skip and in that may ,it will be.
+- { **Note**; the --skip—check CKV_AWS=79 that you see in the script will differ from your own scenario.
+So the checkov will display some logs, follow It to get your own --skip_check. some person will have 2 things to skip and in that way ,it will be.
-Checker-d.---skip-check CKV-AWS-79,space CKV2-AWS-41
+***Checkov-d . --skip-check CKV_AWS-79, CKV2_AWS_41***}
--	Now click on “Apply” and click on “save”
+-	Now click on “**Apply**” and click on “**save**”
--	Then you click on “Build Now”
+-	Then you click on “**Build Now**”
+-	{Note: The statefile will be stored in S3 Remote Backend}
-So the infrastructure pipeline is complete.
-Once we push ang changes or New code to our Gitbnb ourbnb-infrastructure Repo, that infrastructure will automatically get deployed in our AWS account.
+- So the infrastructure pipeline is complete.
+Once we push any changes or New code to our Github airbnb-infrastructure Repo, that infrastructure will automatically get deployed in our AWS account.
+-
-*Now go to the terminal and get into this directory.
+- Now go to the terminal and get into this directory.
-Cd/var/lib/Jenkins/workspace/Airbnb-infra-deployment-pipeline
+`cd /var/lib/Jenkins/workspace/airbnb-infra-deployment-pipeline`
-*Now do LS you will see now the files.
+- Now do `ls` you will see now the files.
-*Now,do destroy
+- Now,do destroy
-Sudo terraform destroy if you want to destroy it the infrastructure that is just created. ( we could automate it in the pipeline and comment it).
+`sudo terraform destroy` {if you want to destroy the infrastructure that is just created, ( we could automate it in the pipeline and comment it)}.
-It fail.
-Reason is because we install terraform via Jenkins.
+- It fails: {Reason is because we install terraform via Jenkins.
 Terraform is not installed in the O.S.
-So we can destroy it only in the terraform script so you can go to the sript and change the apply to destroy like this.
+- So we can destroy it only in the terraform script. so you can go to the script and change the apply to destroy like this.
-Sh terraform destroy—auto-approve
+`sh terraform destroy --auto-approve`
--	Then click on “save” and “apply”
+-	Then click on “**save**” and “**apply**”
--	Then go to Jenkins and click on “build now”
+-	Then go to Jenkins and click on “**build now**”
--	Go to the instsnces and reload to see that the created instance is destroy.
+-	Go to the instsnces and reload to see that the created instance is destroyed.
-Now our infrastructure is done.
+- Now our infrastructure is done.
 We shall now proceed to the Jenkins.
 Application deployment.
-Wherein we can deploy a terraform code in the pipeline authomatically provision the resources in thr console via a pipeline.
+- ***Wherein we can deploy a terraform code in the pipeline to authomatically provision the resources in the console via the pipeline.***

+-
+# (C)	The Application Deployment Pipeline.
+-
-(C)	The application deployment pipeline.
-Now, we are going into the application deployment pipeline after completing the infrastructure deploymenr pipeline.
-So, we shall take the application ode and deploy it ontop of servers once all the stages are.
-Completed.
-This will automaticslly deploy a simple Javo application.
+- ***Now, we are going into the Application Deployment Pipeline after completing the infrastructure deploymenr pipeline.
+So, we shall take the application code and deploy it ontop of servers once all the stages are Completed.
+This will automaticslly deploy a simple Javo application.***
-Lets first of all setup the Codebase.
+- Lets first of all setup the Codebase.
 -	Get this Repo into your local and to your Remote.
-This is the Java application project that we are using (for windows, change the terminal to bash) For waves it is o.ic no need to change Repository is here. https://github.com/kenneth-lekeanyi/-eagles-batch-devops-project-cicd-jenkins-pipeline-with-prometheus-and-Grafana
+This is the Java application project that we are using. (for windows, change the terminal to bash) For macOs, it is o.k.
+No need to change anything.
+The Repository is here. https://github.com/kenneth-lekeanyi/-eagles-batch-devops-project-cicd-jenkins-pipeline-with-prometheus-and-Grafana
 -	Clone the repository to your local and
 -	Push it to your company Remote Repo